lucaslurf/lucaslurf/README.md

-## Olá!
-Eu sou o Lucas, mas pode me chamar de Lurf 😉
+## Hi!
+I'm Lucas Faria, but you can call me Lurf! 😉

 <div align="center">
   <a href="https://github.com/lucaslurf">